laignelet16/OOP_Project/README.md

 PLEASE RUN THE SQL FILE ON DBEAVER BEFORE RUNNING THE APPLCIATION.
 CLICK ON THE THIRD ORANGE BUTTON.
+Run Dbeaver and Docker at the same time.

 # OOP_Project
 We are creating a Broadway show ticket roulette where you let the computer choose your ticket fate.
 We will be using Java and SQL.